These photos show the two ships used in the VOCALS field campaign.

 Research Ships Used in the VOCALS Campaign

-One of the VOCALS ships is the Research Vessel Ronald H. Brown.
-The Ron Brown is owned by the National Oceanic and Atmospheric Administration (NOAA) in the USA.
-Its home port is Charleston, South Carolina.
+The Research Vessel Ronald H. Brown is operated by the US National Oceanic and Atmospheric Administration (NOAA).
 The ship is named in honor of the former

 Secretary of the U.S. Department of Commerce,

-There are also several buoys off the South American coast that take measurements of the ocean and atmosphere.
-VOCALS uses data from those buoys, too.
+There are also several buoys off the South American coast that continuously take readings of atmospheric and oceanic conditions, including during the VOCALS campaign.

 Shop Windows to the Universe Science Store!